Graduate Dean's Research and Creative Activities Assistantships

 Submit the following materials in PDF format to graduatestudies@neiu.edu.

-• One-two page outline of the research or creative activity project and plan, including a description of what will be produced.
+• 1-2 page outline of the research or creative activity project and plan, including a description of what will be produced.
 The first paragraph should be a lay summary of the project and plan.
-Due to COVID-19 concerns, proposed projects should include adequate precautions to ensure the safety of the participants.
+Proposed projects should include adequate precautions to ensure the safety of the participants as applicable.

 • Letter of recommendation for the student from the faculty member mentoring the student on the research/creative activity project, including a description of any objectives for the student’s growth experience as an RCA Graduate Assistant that complement the project plan.